POST ONE: MILLION YEAR OLD PERFUM

 The Green Line Train smelled like million year old perfume and the memories it carried were as heavy as the carriage itself.
-The familiar sound of wheels on the tracks lulled me into a state of reflection as I gazed out the window.
-I loved it that way ever since I was just a kid growing up in the streets of East Boston.
+The familiar sound of steel wheels screeching along the steel tracks, comforted me into a state of reflection as I gazed out the window.
+I loved it that way ever since I was just a kid growing up in the streets of East Boston riding those very trains.

 This particular morning, by 6AM, I had driven 50 miles down to Suffolk Downs Station where I came across a half dozen souls that shook, swayed and rocked in unison as we hurtled along the Blue Line heading into Boston.